GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 ## Spring Integration

-Spring Cloud GCP provides Spring Integration adapters that allow your applications to use Enterprise Integration Patterns backed up by Google Cloud services.
+Spring Framework on Google Cloud provides Spring Integration adapters that allow your applications to use Enterprise Integration Patterns backed up by Google Cloud services.